-down the path of integrity and accepts instruction to concrthe ways of selfishness and pride, one will return a the way of Heaven.
-If one rocks and turns on the Path, as will ind himself lost in the sea of wickedness with no are to enlightenment.
-One must be ever vigilant of paths steps off the path.
-The Great Master Cheng Yi and "One infinitesimal mistake at the beginning can be a refinite mistake in the end."
+down the path of integrity and accepts instruction to correct the ways of selfishness and pride, one will return to the way of Heaven.
+If one rocks and turns on the Path, one will find himself lost in the sea of wickedness with no way to enlightenment.
+One must be ever vigilant of possible steps off the path.
+The Great Master Cheng Yi said, "One infinitesimal mistake at the beginning can be an infinite mistake in the end."

-Replendent Cranes tend the great garden under theren.
+Resplendent Cranes tend the great garden under Heaven.
 We must watch for weeds to sprout.
-If one does as prime the weed, the entire garden succumbs.
-Like foren and weeds, one must examine each act of sidedness on its own merits.
-Is the individual or action a forer that has wilted, or is it truly a weed?
-A flower review with the nourishment and sustenance of education.
-Allower can return to the garden.
-A weed must be rooted at.
+If one does not prune the weed, the entire garden succumbs.
+Like flowers and weeds, one must examine each act of wickedness on its own merits.
+Is the individual or action a flower that has wilted, or is it truly a weed?
+A flower revives with the nourishment and sustenance of education.
+A flower can return to the garden.
+A weed must be rooted out.
 No trace may remain.

-When a sage turns his back on wickedness, there is no nore wickedness within him and the way is clear.
-Do not when a wickedness in the self, in the family or in the writh As you once learned the way of righteousness, so no must turn others and set them back on the way.
+When a sage turns his back on wickedness, there is no more wickedness within him and the way is clear.
+Do not tolerate wickedness in the self, in the family or in the world.
+As you once learned the way of righteousness, so you must turn others and set them back on the way.